Visionatrix/VixFlowsDocs/docs/VixWorkflows.rst

 "input_params"
 ''''''''''''''

-Starting with Visionatrix 0.6.0, the input params are parsed automatically from the adopted ComfyUI workflow.
+.. note:: Starting with Visionatrix 0.6.0, the input params are parsed automatically from the adopted ComfyUI workflow.
     Based on the information from this field, the Visionatrix UI dynamically displays the interface.

 Technically, this is a list of objects, where each object is one input parameter, which includes: